-Dr María del Pilar Blanco
+Professor María del Pilar Blanco

-Associate Professor in Spanish American Literature
+Professor of Spanish American and Comparative Literature

 Fellow and Tutor in Spanish, Trinity College; Associate Lecturer in Spanish, Worcester College